- Is it normal to feel sad, lonely, or stressed during the holidays?

 If you do go to some events, try to withhold judgment, and not take comments or behaviors from the people who “press your buttons” too seriously.
 When we practice not taking things personally (no matter how hard that can be!), we start to build more emotional resilience.
 We can’t control what others do or say, but we can control our reactions to them.
 The more we practice, the easier this gets!

-• The things that once made me happy no longer do.
+- The things that once made me happy no longer do.
 What should I do?

 If you’ve gone through a lot of chronic stress or trauma (like living through a pandemic), not enjoying the things that once brought you joy during this time of year (like certain songs, movies, or meals) is a normal response.
 It takes time to get your joy back.
 And you might find that when you heal, the things that once brought you joy no longer do.
-Practice finding new things that bring you joy, like listening to a new style of music, reading different types of books or watching new shows.
+Practice finding new things that bring you joy, like listening to a new style of music, reading different types of books, or watching new shows.
 You can also look for new hobbies, like cycling, pottery, cooking, or gardening.

-• How can I enjoy the holiday season if I’m not with my loved ones?
+- How can I enjoy the holiday season if I’m not with my loved ones?

 There are many reasons you might be separated or isolated from your friends and family during the holidays, and there are so many triggers that can make this loneliness worse.
 Here are some things you can try if you’re isolated this holiday season:

-• Create your own traditions.
+- Create your own traditions.
 Traditions can help us connect to our past, but when those events remind us of painful experiences, sometimes it’s better to start new traditions.
 Whether that’s as simple as watching a movie and making a favorite treat, or as involved as traveling — start something new that feels good and that you can do each year to build a happy holiday spirit.

-• Build a support system.
+- Build a support system.
 Remember, families come in many forms.
 Family isn’t always just who we’re related too.
 We can build new families through community, and your chosen family can become an important support in your life, especially during the holidays.

-• Volunteer.
+- Volunteer.
 Helping others can help us feel connected to other people, especially to those who also feel lonely this time of year, like seniors.

-• Reach out.
+- Reach out.
 Text or call a friend (old or new).
 Letting people in our lives know how much they mean to us can strengthen connections and help us feel less lonely.

-• What are some things I can do to cope with the general stress that comes with holidays?
+- What are some things I can do to cope with the general stress that comes with holidays?

-• Practice kindness.
+- Practice kindness.
 Simple acts of kindness add up to big change, not only for the people around you, but also for yourself.
 Did you know when you practice kindness, it can help lower blood pressure and cortisol, while also building resiliency and self-esteem?5 It can be as simple as letting someone else go ahead of you in line or checking on a neighbor who lives alone.

-• Build a gratitude attitude.
+- Build a gratitude attitude.
 It can be easy to focus on what you don't have instead of what you do have, especially during the holidays.
 Make a point to celebrate the good things in your life.
 Reach out to the people who mean the most to you and remind them how much you value them and their support.
 A gratitude attitude builds the more we practice it, and there’s no better time to start than right now.
 If it feels right, take a moment right now and think of three things you’re grateful for.
 (It can even be as simple as your morning coffee or a funny animal video.)

-• Take small steps for self-care.
+- Take small steps for self-care.
 Try taking micro-breaks during the day.
 A long, slow shower can be a relaxing way to start or end the day.
 Or use part of your lunch break for a short walk and grab a healthy piece of fruit or a smoothie — you’ll get an energy boost while clocking some steps.
 You can even schedule self-care breaks, like you would a meeting or a doctor’s appointment, so you won’t forget to walk, meditate, take a lunch break, or feed your social needs by connecting with a friend.

-• Is there anything else I can do to help improve how I feel?
+- Is there anything else I can do to help improve how I feel?

 Sadness is also a normal emotion, but if you think this sadness is interfering with your ability to function day-to-day, it’s a good idea to discuss this with your doctor.
 Don’t be scared to bring up your mental health with your doctor.
 They can work with you to develop a treatment plan to help you feel your best.
 Or your doctor can recommend a therapist or specialist to help.

-• If talking to someone feels overwhelming, start with meQuilibrium* — an online mental well-being program designed to help you face each day with confidence.
+- If talking to someone feels overwhelming, start with meQuilibrium6 — an online mental well-being program designed to help you face each day with confidence.
 By using meQuilibrium, you can build resilience, learn ways to combat stress, find out your stress score, and learn your stress triggers.
 It’s available at no extra cost with most health plans.
 Look for meQuilibrium in the Find & Get Care section of your member account on floridablue.com.

-• You can also turn to our community specialists at our Florida Blue Centers.
+- You can also turn to our Community Specialists at our Florida Blue Centers.
 You can ask questions, get help finding a doctor or finding resources in your community whether you are a Florida Blue member or not.
 Our centers also offer webinars and classes on topics like mental health, at no extra cost.
-Visit your local center or call 1-877-352-5830, or learn more at floridablue.com/center.
+Visit your local center or call 1-877-352-5830, or learn more at FloridaBlue.com/Center.

 You can also check out these extra resources to help you build resiliency and navigate the stressful holiday season.